smqd/smqd-core/README.md

 #### Embeded Mode

-> SMQD's API is not stable yet which means application code using embeded SMQD may be changed according to the evolving SMQD
+> SMQD is work-in-progress and may break backward compatibility.

 * how to initialize